Blackburn College: Statistics

 Biography

-Bruce S. Pavitt is the Chicago-born co-founder of independent record label Sub Pop.
+Bruce S. Pavitt is the co-founder of independent record label Sub Pop.
 He attended Evergreen State College where he hosted a show on Evergreen's KAOS radio station before founding Sub Pop.

 4. Dennis Phillips